SubhikshaGR8/SubhikshaGR8/README.md

   </p>
 </div>

-Here are some ideas to get you started:
+## Hi there, Nice to see you in my page :)👋

-- 🔭 I’m currently working as a Business Analyst.
+- 🔭 I’m currently working as Business Analyst
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
-- 📫 How to reach me: subhiksharajes@gmail.com
+- 📫 How to reach me: subhikshrajes@gmail.com

 # Skills:-